MickGyver/vscode-amiga-blitzbasic/README.md

 `folderIcon`: icon path (.info) for the containing folder inside the zip file.
 The folder of your game in your hard disk will appear with this icon.

-**At the end of the process, your ZIP is available in the build folder**.
+**At the end of the process, your ZIP archiveis available in the build folder**.

 ## Requirements

-You only need to configure your UAE and Amiga OS :
+You only need to configure UAE and Amiga OS:

+1. Install Amiga OS (3.x) and Blitz Basic 2 if you haven't already done so.

 1. Ensure that AREXX is started with WorkBench.
 The line: